zm-f21/A4-Week4-NeuralNetworks/README.md

 # Audio Data Classification Assignment USING NN

 ## Overview
 This assignment's focus is on implementing neural networks to model audio data that you created previously.
-This follows our previous exploration of classical machine learning models.

-## Tutorial Recap
-In our last tutorial, we explored the basics of machine learning and supervised learning and performed classification using Random Forest, SVM and KNN.
+This follows our previous exploration of classical machine learning models using Random Forest, SVM and KNN.

 ## Assignment Tasks

 ### Tasks
-1. Fork the repository to your own account, create a new branch in it.
+1. Fork the repository to your own account.
-2. Perform audio data classification utilizing neural network model on the combined dataset (created in the second assignment).
+2. Perform audio data classification utilizing neural network model on RAVDESS.
-3. Commit the final changes.
+3. Evaluate the model both in the original test-set and also using your new audio data.
+Create and compare the confsion matrix for both the original test data, and your audio data.
-4. Merge into your main branch.
+4. Commit your changes to your repository.
-5. Create a detailed 1–2-page report (500-1000 words) on the modeling you've undertaken and your results.
-Compare differences in performance, accuracy, and computational efficiency between neural networks and classical approaches, and provide insights into why these differences occur.
-As well as compare the performance of our model(trained on combined dataset) with the  model accuracy we saw in tutorial(using only RAVDESS),
+6. Create a detailed 1–2-page report (500-1000 words) on the modeling you've undertaken and your results.
+Compare the accuracy on your own test set and RAVDESS test set, use graphics of the confusion matrix and results of different metrics.
+Compare differences in performance, accuracy, and computational efficiency between neural networks and classical approaches you had from last week, and provide insights into why these differences occur.
-6. In your report, illustrate the comparsions via graphs.
+7. In your report, illustrate the comparsions via graphs.
-7. Upload your report on Canvas in PDF format, along with the Jupyter Notebook file.
+8. Upload your report on Canvas in PDF format, along with the link of your repository and data.
 This will provide a comprehensive overview of your exploration and application of various techniques in audio data classification modeling.

 ## Contact
-For queries or further discussions, feel free to reach out to TA( maryiam_zahoor@sfu.ca)
+For queries or further discussions, feel free to reach out to TA.

 Credits: https://github.com/IliaZenkov/sklearn-audio-classification